|Image: the entrance, a guided tour on its way into the cave.|

 The Sontheimer Höhle is entered through a huge portal, which was formed by the collapse of part of the ceiling of the first chamber of the cave.
 A steep stair leads down the slope, formed by debris from the collapse.
 After some time the original cave level is reached, and the path follows a passage in this niveau, but still leading slightly downwards.
 This passage is a dead end, the tour goes back the same path.

 This part of the cave is not as big as the entrance hall, but still huge.
 It shows several formations, which unfortunately have a rather bad state, because of the centuries of human visits, which were made using torches and candles.
-The grime from this time still covers the walls.
+The grime from this time still covers parts of the walls.

 This cave has always been very famous for its bat colonies.
-In the fifties and sixties ten thousands of bats were counted in the cave.
+In the fifties and sixties thousands of bats were counted in the cave.
 In the following years, agriculture was intensified and decrease of food combined with the use of insecticides reduced the bat population dramatically.
 In the seventies only a few animals remained.

-Since the eighties intensive bat protection programmes and the reduction of herbicide use lead to an slow but constant increase in bat population.
+Since the eighties intensive bat protection programmes and the reduction of herbicide use led to an slow but constant increase in bat population.
 The temporary number of bats is much better than in the seventies, although it does not reach the magnitude of the fifties.

 |Sontheimer Höhle Gallery|